kevin-dyer/unity-wc/src/components/unity-table/unity-table.md

 ## Changelog:

+### v2.0.12
+- fixed bug with updating an existing column filter caused by mutating property in query-filter-dropdown.

 ### v2.0.11
 - fixed bug with column filtering submit on Enter.
 Now last created filter is included in the onColumnFilter callback.